Professor Ross Garnaut

 He is Professorial Research Fellow in Economics at the University of Melbourne.
 In 2009 Ross was awarded the degree of Doctor of Letters, honoris causa, from the Australian National University and in 2013 he received a Doctor of Science in Economics, honoris causa, from the University of Sydney.
 He is a Fellow of the Australian Academy of Sciences and a Distinguished Fellow of the Economic Society of Australia.
-In addition, Ross is a Distinguished Life Member of the Australian Agricultural and Resource Economics Society and an Honorary Professor of the Chinese Academy of Social Sciences.
+In addition, Ross is a Distinguished Life Member of the Australian Agricultural and Resource Economics Society and also an Honorary Professor of the Chinese Academy of Social Sciences.

 Ross was Chairman of the Papua New Guinea Sustainable Development Program Limited from 2002 to 2012 and its nominee Director to Ok Tedi Mining Limited 2002 to 2013 (Chairman 2011-2013).
 He was Chairman of Lihir Gold Limited from 1995 to 2010.